pitschr/knx-core/README.md

-# KNXClient
+# KNX Link

-A simple, reactive KNX Client to communicate with your KNX Net/IP router.
+A library for the KNX Net/IP communication with your KNX Net/IP router.

+This library is indented to allow you writing your own application communicating with your KNX network.
+It also contains few main classes for a basic understanding how the KNX communication can be done in programmatically way.
+See examples below.

 ## Known limitations